Proximity marketing isn’t anything new.

 Sharing information to a specific location is one of the most common uses of beacons.
 Beacons make information readily available on consumer’s mobile devices.
-But it also saves money spent on printing and enhances the customer experience.
+The use of beacons also saves money spent on printing and enhances the customer experience.

 Advertisers use beacons to:

 - Share information on products and brands.

 - Broadcast sales and discounts next to relevant products.

 Interact and Engage

 Consumers lean toward existential retailing.
 Thus, forming an enjoyable shopper experience is key to gaining and retaining customers.
 Proximity marketing creates the couture ads that consumers crave.

 With proximity, brick and mortars can offer customization that was once cornered by big eCommerce brands like Walmart and Amazon.
 More personalization creates more positive consumer experiences.
 In turn, beacons lead to more loyalty, engagement, and sales.

 78% of consumers say that relevant content raises purchase intent.